-I’ve only recently started using pictures in my blog, but it’s almost become addicting.
-Pictures add a lot to your post, from illustrating what you are talking about to catching a reader’s attention on social media or even in a list of posts on your own site.
+I blogged for half a decade before I started using very many photos on my blog, but it soon became addicting to includes photos in my posts.
+Pictures add a lot to your blog, from illustrating what you are talking about to catching a reader’s attention on social media or even in a list of posts on your own site.
 Here are my tips for how and why to use pictures with your posts.

 1. Pictures Catch Attention